ServiceNow v6 Integration Guide | PagerDuty

 Create an API Key

-1. Log in to your PagerDuty account.
-Navigate to the Apps & Add-Ons menu in the upper right and select API Access.
+1. Log in to your PagerDuty account, click the Apps & Add-Ons menu in the upper right, and select API Access.

 Create a Default PagerDuty User Account for ServiceNow

-The integration requires ServiceNow to have access your PagerDuty account both by an API token and a PagerDuty user account.
-The PagerDuty user account is required so that non-PagerDuty users can take action in ServiceNow and the actions will be reflected in PagerDuty.
+The integration requires ServiceNow to access your PagerDuty account with both an API token and a PagerDuty user account.
+The PagerDuty user account ensures that non-PagerDuty users can take action in ServiceNow and have those actions reflect in PagerDuty.

 Configuration in Your ServiceNow Instance

-The PagerDuty integration requires a ServiceNow user account to operate under.
-This enables PagerDuty to sync actions back to ServiceNow via webhooks.
-This design serves as a security feature, and allows you to control the integration’s permissions and roles within ServiceNow.
+The PagerDuty integration operates under a dedicated ServiceNow user account to sync actions back to ServiceNow via webhooks.
+This design provides a security feature and allows you to control the integration’s permissions and roles within ServiceNow.

 Create an integration user account